Current NSW Statutory Legacy for Intestacy (July–October 2025): $591,825.78

 In cases where a person dies intestate (i.e. without a will), their estate is distributed in accordance with the ‘rules of intestacy’ — laws found in Chapter 4 of the Succession Act 2006 (NSW) (“the Act”).

 According to Part 4.2 of the Act, a spouse, or de facto partner, is entitled to a ‘statutory legacy’ in the event that the deceased died leaving children from a different person to their spouse / de facto partner at the time of their death.
-This is a fixed sum payment, indexed quarterly to account for inflation.
-The ‘statutory legacy’ formula may take some time to manually calculate, so we provided this page and the below calculator for the benefit of our colleagues, and the general public:
+This is a fixed sum payment, indexed roughly quarterly to account for inflation.
+The ‘statutory legacy’ formula may be difficult to manually calculate, so we provide this page and the calculator further below for the benefit of our colleagues, and the general public:

-Calculate the Statutory Legacy for a Date of Passing
+Calculate the Statutory Legacy for historical Date of Passing

 The statutory legacy changes over time.
 Use the calculator below to find the amount that applied at a given date of death.
 This is a general guide.
 For precise figures and advice, speak with our experienced probate and estate lawyers.